Alexandria travel guide

 Karkade — cold hibiscus tea, deep red and slightly tart — is widely available at the waterfront cafes along the Corniche.
 It is a good drink in warm weather and genuinely refreshing.
 The cafes facing the Mediterranean are also reasonable places for mint tea, coffee, and an hour watching the sea.

-For a full guide to the harbour restaurants and where to eat fish in Alexandria, see our Alexandria seafood guide and the Alexandria city guide.
+For a full guide to the harbour restaurants and where to eat fish in Alexandria, see our Alexandria city guide.
+Food tours and guided excursions in Alexandria are a practical way to cover the harbour restaurants, morning markets, and historic cafe circuit without extensive navigation.

 Frequently Asked Questions